Meet Our Current Fall Teachers

 Allison Houghton is an educator and author on a variety of organic gardening topics.
 She has served as the education director for the MA chapter of the Northeast Organic Farming Association (NOFA/Mass) and as assistant grower for The Food Project farm in Lincoln, MA, and as the director of horticulture at Green City Growers building hundreds of food-producing gardens in the Greater Boston area.

-Anne Johnson, a certified teacher of the Alexander Technique and Art of Running instructor, has joyfully been teaching in-person and online classes worldwide, at the Boyer College of Music and Dance at Temple University, MALT (since 1995!) and for her private local students in Mt Airy.
+Anne Johnson, a certified teacher of the Alexander Technique and Art of Running instructor, joyfully teaches in-person and online classes worldwide, through MALT (since 1995!) and for her private local students in Mt Airy.
+She taught at the Boyer College of Music and Dance at Temple University for 15 years.
 She continues her outreach to people of all ages, professions, skill levels and diverse backgrounds.

 Marcia Jones, MFA, is a teaching artist in Mt.
-Airy.
-Her instruction-based teaching method, which she names Making Art Makes Us Smarter (c.2010), represents her passionate belief in the regenerative power of creative art.
+Airy with 50 years experience teaching art to all ages, in art centers and art schools.
+Her instruction-based teaching method, which she named Making Art Makes Us Smarter (c.2010), represents her passionate belief in the regenerative power of creative art.
 Marcia’s primary mediums are watercolor and pastel.
 Her work can also be seen at Le Bus in East Falls, and in private collections.
+She was awarded MALT’s Barbara Bloom Teacher Award in 2022.

 Lisa Klauder has been a fitness instructor for more than thirty years.
 She has taught corporate and public classes including kids and senior fitness classes.
 Lisa has a certification in Group Exercise from the Aerobics and Fitness Association of America (AFAA).